Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 22 active stops operating within Hammond Park.
-These are mixed-use bus stops served by five routes, offering a total of 835 weekly passenger trips.
-Accessibility is rated good, with residents typically located 317 meters from the nearest stop.
+Transport analysis shows 22 active stops operating within Hammond Park, consisting of bus services.
+These stops are covered by 5 distinct routes, offering a total of 835 weekly passenger trips.
+Transport access is deemed good, with residents situated on average 317 meters from the nearest stop.

-Services average 119 daily trips across all routes, equating to approximately 37 weekly trips per stop.
+Services run at an average frequency of 119 trips per day across all routes, translating to approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport